C-Bone-UCL/CrystaLLM-pi/README.md

   --property2_normaliser "linear"
 ```

-> Keep a note of the lowest and highest property values for each property, so that later when you have a particular property target you can easily normalize it to the format the model expects.
+> Tip: Keep a note somewhere of the lowest and highest property values for each property, so that later when you have a particular property target you can easily normalize it to the format the model expects.

 **Key arguments:**
 - `--property1_normaliser` / `--property2_normaliser`: Normalization methods (`linear`, `power_log`, `signed_log`, `log10`, `None`)